Your cart is currently empty!

 Description

-The actual fruits are small and hard, but the swollen fruit stalks (peduncles) are the edible portion — sweet, chewy, and raisin-like when dried or left to wrinkle on the tree.
+The peduncles are sweet, chewy, and raisin-like when dried or left to wrinkle on the tree.
 They can be eaten fresh or added to baking, muesli, or brewed into a mild alcoholic drink.
 Their sugar content can be as high as 25%.
-In traditional Chinese medicine, the species is also used for its liver-supporting properties, particularly after alcohol consumption.
+Given our climate doesn’t give a lot of opportunity to actually grow the sugar we need, I’ll take what I can get.

 Germination and Cold Stratification: